Green Gifts

 • Think of gifts that don’t have to be wrapped at all: tickets to concerts, museums, or sporting events, gift certificates, house plants, or gifts of time together.

-• When giving oversized gifts like bicycles, instead of wrapping them in paper, just tie a bow around them.
+• When giving oversized gifts like bicycles, just tie a bow around them.

 • Kids’ artwork is a perfect wrapping for presents to proud grandparents.